Mexican War of Independence: French invasion of Spain and political crisis in New Spain, 1808–1809

 The Napoleonic invasion of the Iberian Peninsula destabilized not only Spain but also Spain's overseas possessions.
-The viceroy was the "king’s living image" in New Spain.
+The viceroy was the "king's living image" in New Spain.
 In 1808 viceroy José de Iturrigaray (1803–1808) was in office when Napoleon's forces invaded Iberia and deposed the Spanish monarch Charles IV and Napoleon's brother Joseph was declared the monarch.
 This turn of events set off a crisis of legitimacy.
 Viceroy Iturrigaray had been appointed by Charles IV, so his legitimacy to rule was not in doubt.
 In Mexico City, the city council (ayuntamiento), a stronghold of American-born Spaniards, began promoting ideas of autonomy for New Spain, and declaring New Spain to be on an equal basis to Spain.

 Their proposal would have created a legitimate, representative, and autonomous government in New Spain, but not necessarily breaking from the Spanish Empire.
-Opposition to that proposal came from conservative elements, including the peninsular-born judges of the High Court (Audiencia), who voiced peninsulars’ interests.
+Opposition to that proposal came from conservative elements, including the peninsular-born judges of the High Court (Audiencia), who voiced Peninsular interests.
 Iturrigaray attempted to find a compromise between the two factions, but failed.
 Upon hearing the news of the Napoleonic invasion some elites suspected that Iturrigaray intended to declare the viceroyalty a sovereign state and perhaps establish himself as head of a new state.
 With the support of the archbishop, Francisco Javier de Lizana y Beaumont, landowner Gabriel de Yermo, the merchant guild of Mexico City (consulado), and other members of elite society in the capital, Yermo led a coup d'état against the viceroy.
 They stormed the Viceregal Palace in Mexico City, the night of 15 September 1808, deposing the viceroy, and imprisoning him along with some American-born Spanish members of the city council.